 Simon Hermiz holds a Bachelor of Business Administration in Finance and Accounting from Western Michigan University.
 He has also completed two additional years of coursework in Statistics and Computer Science.
-He has five years of commercial banking experience in Credit Risk Management and most recently worked for Fifth Third Bank as a Senior Risk Analyst for the Workout Group.
-He is interested in pursuing a career in structured finance, fixed income, real estate, or private equity.
-Simon enjoys traveling, hockey, programming, and poker.
+He has over five years of commercial banking experience in Credit Risk Management and is currently working as a Graduate Intern at BNY Mellon’s Credit Risk Modeling Group.
+His current work involves using internal and external credit default data to recalibrate BNY Mellon’s LGD model under Basel II.
+He is interested in pursuing a career in entrepreneurship, technology, structured finance, asset management, or real estate.
+Simon enjoys hackathons, hockey, traveling, and poker.

 Baruch’s MFE Program appealed to me for the following reasons: Location, Cutting Edge Curriculum, Top Notch Faculty, Small Class Size, and Strong Alumni/Faculty/Career Services Support